bobsmith947/recsforme/README.md

 A media recommendation web app.

-Java/SQL backend + CSS/JS frontend.
-Documentation can be viewed [here](http://recsfor.me/javadoc/).
+The backend is composed of a number of Java classes, beans, and servlets.
+The Javadoc for these can be viewed [here](http://recsfor.me/javadoc/).
+There are also a number of JSP's using JSTL.
+Bootstrap is used for styling the pages, and Knockout is used for the data model on the frontend.

 ## Getting Started